 To understand what drives this story, we must learn its context.
 Back in 1999, a comic called The Authority was getting quite good sales and critical appreciation.
 The series was however noted for the unabashed hyper-violence and psychopathic behavior of its protagonists.
 Aroud this point, the comic's publisher, Wild Storm, was being bought by DC Comics.
 Thus, The Authority was running in direct competition with DC's Big Blue Boy Scout.
 As The Dark Age of Comic Books chugged on, one question was on everyone's minds: in an era when the Authority and its incredible violence was popular, was there room for a Nice Guy like Superman and his Thou Shalt Not Kill rules or should Superman adapt to the times?

 The story is considered one of the quintessential Superman stories, showcasing the reason why a character like Superman is still needed when it's quite easy to lose yourself in simplistic violence when nothing is there to check your power.
 The Elite and its members would appear in other titles for a few years: a new Elite forming known as the Justice League Elite that lasted for about a year, Manchester Black would become a somewhat important Superman foe through the early 2000s and make a return in DC Rebirth.
-The storyline would inspire an Animated Adaptation, Superman vs. the Elite, which was also written by Joe Kelly, while a storyline in Supergirl (2015) would involve the Elite, though not as brutal as the comic or its animated counterpart.
+The storyline would inspire an Animated Adaptation, Superman vs. the Elite, which was also written by Joe Kelly, while a storyline in Supergirl (2015) would involve the Elite.

 This story has examples of:

 - '90s Anti-Hero: The Elite are a Deconstructed Character Archetype.
 They don't shy away about lethal force or the collateral damage they cause.